Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Lattice embeddings for low degree

-One check that the embedding is primitive and there are $6$ integral roots in $Q_t^\perp$ given by $\pm(e_1+e_2), \pm (e_5-e_6), \pm(e_7-e_8)$ and $8$ fractional roots given by Hence there are a total of roots $14$ roots in $Q_t^\perp$.
+One checks that the embedding is primitive and there are $6$ integral roots in $Q_t^\perp$ given by $\pm(e_1+e_2), \pm (e_5-e_6), \pm(e_7-e_8)$ and $8$ fractional roots given by Hence there are a total of roots $14$ roots in $Q_t^\perp$.
 We have treated all cases $t\geq 13$.
-Proposition \ref{prop:ssec_K32:Qt} together with \cite{GHS13}*{Proposition 9.2} for $t=10, 12$ gives us the theorem.
+Proposition \ref{prop:ssec_K32:Qt} together with \cite{GHS13}*{Proposition 9.2} for $t=10, 12$ gives the theorem.